MiguelCarpio/rhoso-rhoai/README.md

 ## Deploying ShiftStack

 To deploy OpenShift on RHOSO you'll need the `pull-secret`, the `openshift-install` and the `oc` client.
 The `pull-secret` file must exist as
 `~/pull-secret`, the OpenShift installer and the client must be found in the `$PATH`.
 However, you can set the `PULL_SECRET` env var with the `pull-secret` location.
-Regarding the `openshift-install` and `oc`, you can get the installer and client from https://amd64.ocp.releases.ci.openshift.org/, choose a [supported OCP version](https://access.redhat.com/support/policy/updates/rhoai-sm/lifecycle), and set the `OPENSHIFT_INSTALLER` and `OPENSHIFT_CLIENT` env vars with the `openshift-install` and `oc` location.
+Regarding the `openshift-install` and `oc`, you can get the installer and client from https://amd64.ocp.releases.ci.openshift.org/, choose a [supported OCP version](https://access.redhat.com/support/policy/updates/rhoai-sm/lifecycle), and set the `OPENSHIFT_INSTALL` and `OPENSHIFT_CLIENT` env vars with the `openshift-install` and `oc` location.

 ```bash
 make deploy_shiftstack